 Lastly, this distinction between moral and non-moral evil further funds Thomas’ conception of double effect.
 This idea observes that the same action can have multiple effects, or outcomes.
 One of those outcomes might be directly desired.
 The others might be foreseeable but not desired.
 Double effect is a mode of moral reflection that allows us to recognize when it is right to do something that is morally licit and necessary even though we know there will be collateral damage that we could not directly do on its own.
 Obvious examples include killing an especially high-value target about to commit some great evil even though we know that an innocent bystander will be killed, or an ectopic pregnancy in which we perform the necessary surgery to save the mother’s life even though we know that our actions will result in the loss of the child.
 In each case the former effect—the killing of the enemy and the saving of the mother) is desired and the second effect—the corresponding death of an innocent—is foreseen but not desired.
 Importantly, the second effect cannot be the means of leading to the first effect.
 So, in the classic, and rather obnoxious, trolley problem, one cannot throw an innocent bystander in the way of the trolley in order to derail the trolley and save the more numerous lives on the track ahead.
 That would be using the innocent person as the means to the good end.

 Double effect plays a significant role in much deliberation about the ethics of war.
-It is a conceptual took that is much aligned for it can be much abused.
+It is a conceptual tool that is much maligned for it can be much abused.
 But in utilizing distinctions between moral and non-moral evil and in understanding the importance of intention, double effect gets at something essential in the whole business of warfighting.

 Thomas Aquinas’ role in the tradition of just war reflection is essential.
 He is historically and conceptually significant and has shaped Christian reflection on warfighting in critical ways.